Achieving social impact

 Companies that do not prioritize achieving their purpose as their primary goal, creating impact as their core business objective, may be successful (when measured by other parameters) but should not consider themselves social enterprises.

-One of the shortcuts to achieving social impact is to work in networks and via alliances with other stakeholders that share your impact goals.
+One of the shortcuts to achieving social impact is to work in networks and via alliances with other stakeholders that share common impact goals.

 Finally, although an elusive concept, if you honestly try to scale your impact, you should measure your social impact.
 Your impact goals should be tracked and measured by relevant KPIs.
 Reporting such KPI and providing regular Investor Updates will allow you to refine your objectives and processes and ultimately achieving a more significant social impact.